-Sales enablement is a critical business development process that enables you to build a sales pipeline and generate predictable growth.
-However, sales enablement cannot be achieved without a reliable sales development representative (SDR) team.
+Sales enablement empowers your company to build a sustainable sales pipeline and generate predictable growth.
+However, sales enablement cannot be achieved without a reliable inbound sales development representative (SDR) team.

-In this blog, we’ll discuss the following topics:
+In this blog, we’ll cover the following topics:

-An SDR in sales develops a pipeline of qualified leads for account executives (AEs).
-Sales representatives strive to set B2B appointments between the prospect and AEs to pitch the prospects and convert them from leads into customers.
+An inbound SDR in sales develops a pipeline of qualified leads for account executives (AEs).
+Inbound sales representatives strive to set B2B appointments between the prospect and AEs to pitch the prospects and convert them from leads into customers.

-Here are some of the most common responsibilities of sales development reps:
+Here are some of the most common responsibilities of inbound sales development reps:

-Inbound leads generate from digital platforms, including your website and social media profiles.
-When inbound leads come in, sales development representatives connect with them to learn more about what they are looking for in a B2B product or service provider.
+Marketing leads generate from digital platforms, including your website and social media profiles.
+When marketing leads come in, inbound sales development representatives connect with them to learn more about what they are looking for in a B2B product or service provider.

-Generating outbound leads is when sales or business development representatives (BDRs) reach out to prospective businesses to see if they are interested in learning more about the product or service that your company has to offer.
-While the terms SDR and BDR are commonly used interchangeably, the roles have different responsibilities.
+Generating sales leads is when inbound or outbound SDRs reach out to prospective businesses to see if they are interested in learning more about the product or service that your company has to offer.
+While the roles inbound and outbound SDRs are commonly used interchangeably, they have different responsibilities.
 However, depending on the structure and development of the internal sales team, tasks may be similar.

-Sales development representatives find these outbound leads through research, including referrals, organic search engine results, or lead prospecting software databases.
-Once sales development representatives discover prospective businesses, they identify a key decision-maker (KDM) and contact them to pitch the company’s product or service.
+Inbound sales development representatives find leads through research, including referrals, organic search engine results, or lead prospecting software databases.
+Once inbound sales development representatives discover prospective businesses, they identify a key decision-maker (KDM) and contact them to pitch the company’s product or service.
 KDMs are approached through various platforms, including cold calling, cold emailing, or LinkedIn connections.

-Like inbound leads, sales development reps must also qualify outbound leads to ensure that the business has the opportunity to land a high-quality deal.
+Like generating marketing leads, inbound sales development reps must also qualify sales leads to ensure that the business has the opportunity to land a high-quality deal.

-As we mentioned previously, the primary responsibility of a sales development representative is to set appointments for prospects to meet with AEs to discuss specifics of their situation and close business with them.
-While SDRs set up the introduction, AEs focus on selling the product or service.
+As we mentioned previously, the primary responsibility of an inbound sales development representative is to set appointments for prospects to meet with AEs to discuss specifics of their situation and close business with them.
+While inbound SDRs set up the introduction, AEs focus on selling the product or service.

-For an effective B2B appointment setting program, sales development representatives should follow these steps:
+For an effective B2B appointment setting program, inbound sales development representatives should follow these steps:

 Occasionally, prospects are ready to set up an appointment to speak with an AE during this stage.
 However, this doesn’t happen very often.
 If the opportunity exists, great!
 But if not, we move on to the next step: the lead nurturing phase.

-Sales development representatives are a crucial component for generating and sustaining high-quality leads.
-Explore how Abstrakt Marketing Group developed the SDR role for B2B lead generation.
+Inbound and outbound sales development representatives are a crucial component for generating and sustaining high-quality leads.
+Explore how Abstrakt Marketing Group developed and continues to expand the SDR role for B2B lead generation.

 A sales enablement team is necessary to boost company revenue—but where do you start?
 Here are some steps to help you start building your sales enablement team: